Yoga for ChildrenPrint Page

-- When creating a yoga-based lesson plan, teachers may want to consider the following:
+- Plan your lessons with intention.
+When creating a yoga-based lesson plan, teachers may want to consider the following:

 - The learning objective of the activity.
 What do you want the students to know and be able to do?
 For students to be calmed down, energized, or focused?
 Let the postures you choose reflect the goals and flow of the lesson plan.